SAP/fosstars-rating-core/README.md

 [+] Here is what we know about the project:
 [+]    A CVSS threshold for OWASP Dependency Check to fail the build: Not specified [+]    A set of package managers: GRADLE
-[+]    A set of programming languages: C, JAVA, PYTHON, JAVASCRIPT, OTHER [+]    How OWASP Dependency Check is used: NOT_USED [+]    If a project has a bug bounty program: No
+[+]    A set of programming languages: C, JAVA, PYTHON, JAVASCRIPT, TYPESCRIPT, GO, OTHER [+]    How OWASP Dependency Check is used: NOT_USED [+]    If a project has a bug bounty program: No
 [+]    If a project runs CodeQL checks for commits: No